Cghlewis/crystal_site/content/projects/codebook/index.md

 ---
 title: "Comparison of Available R Codebook Packages"
 subtitle:
-excerpt: "I reviewed 10 codebook packages based on criteria typically useful in creating a codebook for purposes such as data sharing and created a table to compare each packages functionality."
+excerpt: "I reviewed 10 packages that can be used to generate codebooks based on criteria typically useful in creating a codebook for purposes such as data sharing and created a table to compare each packages functionality."
 date: 2022-09-01
 author:
 draft: false